 Business AI Training Strategist Pathway 4 Weeks (Online, approx. 3-4 hours/week) or 1 Day Intensive (In-Person, London)

-AI Literacy: From Concepts to Practical Application
+AI Literacy: From Concept to Real-World Use

 Target Audience